ying-tang/help-documentation/_drafts/alternative_method_for_volume_encryption.md

 sudo install cryptsetup
 {% endhighlight %}

-7.Check the be sure that the volume you created in Step 2 has been properly attached:
+7.Check to be sure that the volume you created in Step 2 has been attached properly:

 {% highlight bash %}
 sudo fdisk -l
 {% endhighlight %}

-You should see an output similar to this:
+You should see an output similar to this one:

 {% highlight bash %}
 Disk /dev/vdb: 3221 MB, 3221225472 bytes